 Creighton University’s application review process reflects our values as a Catholic, Jesuit institution.
 As such, we maintain and value a holistic review of all submitted application materials.
 We believe the full evaluation of a high school record is the best way to demonstrate a student’s preparedness and academic abilities over time.
 Our process also values the use of standardized tests as a piece of the review process to level-set the variance of curriculum offered at schools throughout the country.

 That said, some applicants may feel that an ACT or SAT score doesn’t fully reflect their academic abilities.
 There is sufficient evidence that there can be some inherent bias in standardized testing.
-Beginning with incoming students for the fall of 2020, if this is case for you, you may choose to select Creighton’s test-optional method of application.
+If this is case for you, you may choose to select Creighton’s test-optional method of application.
 We welcome any student, regardless of testing plan, to submit additional materials that they feel best highlights their skills, talents, and potential contributions to Creighton.

-Applicants who feel their ACT or SAT score does not accurately reflect their ability to be successful at Creighton may elect to apply test-optional.
+Applicants who feel their ACT or SAT score does not accurately reflect their ability to be successful at Creighton or who have been unable to take the ACT or SAT due to the pandemic may elect to apply test-optional.
 If you have questions about whether or not this is right for you, contact your admissions counselor.

 What does it mean to apply test-optional?

-Students who choose to submit their application and select the test-optional path will not have their test scores considered as a part of the admission and scholarship review process.
+Students who choose to submit their application and select the test-optional path will not have their test scores considered as a part of the admission review process.
+Test scores will only be considered as part of the scholarship review process if it benefits the student.

 How does Creighton evaluate students who don’t submit standardized test scores?